OWASP/samm/v2.0/beta/core/implementation/i-defect-management.md

 ## Maturity 2
 ### Benefits
 ### Activity
-Calculate and share more advanced metrics.
-These might include:
+More advanced metrics are calculated and shared.
+These can include:

-- Formal risk ratings that consider likelihood and impact
+- Formal risk ratings that consider likelihood and impact.
-- Number of open vulnerabilities above a defined threshold in terms of severity or risk
+- Number of open vulnerabilities above a defined threshold in terms of severity or risk.
-- Risk per software component / product / project / business unit
+- Risk per software component / product / project / business unit.
-- Amount of accepted risk
+- Amount of accepted risk.
-- Time to detect vulnerabilities
+- Time to detect vulnerabilities.
-- Time to resolve vulnerabilities
+- Time to resolve vulnerabilities.
-- Window of exposure where vulnerabilities are detected on live systems
+- Window of exposure where vulnerabilities are detected on live systems.
-- Coverage of software components by verification tests
+- Coverage of software components by verification tests.
-- Number of regressions / reopened vulnerabilities
+- Number of regressions / reopened vulnerabilities.

-This data should be available in an accessible way to management, information security persons, developers and engineers who may use it to inform their decision-making.
+This data is available in an accessible way to management, information security persons, developers and engineers who may use it to inform their decision-making.
 For example, a central dashboard might be provided.

+A reliable baseline is established over time for the metrics being collected.
+Once this baseline is in place, reasonable goals can be set to measure the effectiveness of the overall programme.

 ### Maturity Questions